Pin Classes I: Growth Rates: Pin Words and Pin Classes

 Corollary \ref{recbox} tells us that to enumerate a \emph{recurrent} pin class $\C_{w}^{\circ}$ it will suffice to enumerate its $\boxplus$-indecomposables and then apply the generating function specification given in Theorem \ref{genfuncspec}.
-It is thus important for us to know how to enumerate the $\boxplus$-indecomposables in a pin class; Corollary \ref{pinfactorsareindecs} suggests a way of doing this that we will study in a later section.
+It is thus important for us to know how to enumerate the $\boxplus$-indecomposables in a pin class.
+Corollary \ref{pinfactorsareindecs} suggests a way of doing this that we investigate in Section \ref{sec:3.5}.

-\subsection{Recurrent Pin Classes have Growth Rates}
+\subsection{Recurrent Pin Classes Have Growth Rates}

 We know that pin classes all have \emph{upper} growth rates by Proposition \ref{eqgrs}.
 In this section we show that \emph{recurrent} pin classes in fact have \emph{proper} growth rates.
-In fact, as our eventual aim is to show that \emph{all} pin classes have proper growth rates we will have to be slightly more general here and aim to prove that all $\boxplus$-closed subclasses of $\mathcal{P}^{\circ}$ (the class of all pin permutations) have proper growth rates.
+In fact, as our eventual aim is to show that \emph{all} pin classes have proper growth rates we will have to be slightly more general here and aim to prove that all $\boxplus$-closed subclasses of $\mathcal{P}^{\circ}$ (the class of all centred pin permutations) have proper growth rates.

 Our strategy in proving this will be to follow Arratia~\cite{arratia:on-the-stanley-:} who proved that $\oplus$-closed permutation classes have proper growth rates.
 Arratia's strategy was to note that, in a $\oplus$-closed class $\mathcal{C}$, the map